-I’m only thirty, but I’m old enough to remember when breaking news didn’t come via the refresh of a Twitter timeline.
+I’m old enough to remember when breaking news didn’t come via the refresh of a Twitter timeline.
 Often, newsworthy items were delivered from television newsdesks and, as a kid not grasping the weight of those moments, I couldn’t help but feel slightly annoyed as a show or baseball game was interrupted.
-Within moments, the newscaster would sign off, our parents would scurry to the phone and we’d be welcomed back to a show, movie, or ballgame “already in progress.”
+Within moments, the newscaster would sign off, our parents would scurry to the phone, and we’d be welcomed back to a show, movie, or ballgame “already in progress.”

 I always felt as if I’d missed the best parts.